Posting Policy for Public Comments

 - use offensive terms that target specific individuals or groups;

-- are requests for OGIS assistance with individual requests or issues; requests for or concerns about specific FOIA requests and issues should be addressed to email@example.com; or
+- are requests for OGIS assistance with individual requests or issues (requests for or concerns about specific FOIA requests and issues requests for or concerns about should be addressed to email@example.com); or

-- contain gratuitous links to products, services, or entities to sites are viewed as spam.
+- contain gratuitous links to products, services, or sites that are viewed as spam.